-Viinex 3.3 makes use of lightweight (also known as "green") threads for performing the tasks that can be done in parallel.
+Viinex 3.1 makes use of lightweight (also known as "green") threads for performing the tasks that can be done in parallel.
 These threads are dispatched across one or more "real" (operating system) threads, which, in turn, are scheduled to be executed on CPU cores.

-Viinex 3.3 allows for setting the number of OS threads employed for its execution.
-Viinex 3.3 lets users to set that parameter as the key in Windows registry (which is done by Windows Installer if the THREADS property is passed to msiexec) or as the command-line argument --threads=.
+Viinex 3.1 allows for setting the number of OS threads employed for its execution.
+Viinex 3.1 lets users to set that parameter as the key in Windows registry (which is done by Windows Installer if the THREADS property is passed to msiexec) or as the command-line argument --threads=.

-By default, Viinex 3.3 uses one OS thread per each CPU core for dispatching the lightweight threads.
+By default, Viinex 3.1 uses one OS thread per each CPU core for dispatching the lightweight threads.
 There is no sense in setting the number of OS threads above that value.
 However, there are cases when the number of OS threads that are used in Viinex' lightweight threads dispatching needs to be limited.
-Note that there may also be other ("dedicated") OS threads created by Viinex 3.3, depending on what objects are specified in Viinex 3.3 configuration.
-This is the case for video encoding and decoding components, and the video renderer object.
+Note that there may also be other ("dedicated") OS threads created by Viinex 3.1, depending on what objects are specified in Viinex 3.1 configuration.
+This is the case for image processing tasks like facial detection and vehicle license plate recognition.
 The --threads= setting does not affect these dedicated threads.

-The need for limiting the number of OS threads used by Viinex 3.3 appears when there is a requirement to reserve the CPU cores for some other tasks running on the same server.
-There could also be a motivation to limit the number of threads on a Windows host with many CPU cores (like 16 and above) to save the address space in 32-bit Viinex 3.3 process
+The need for limiting the number of OS threads used by Viinex 3.1 appears when there is a requirement to reserve the CPU cores for some other tasks running on the same server.
+There could also be a motivation to limit the number of threads on a Windows host with many CPU cores (like 16 and above) to save the address space in 32-bit Viinex 3.1 process1

-&lt;sup>1Each thread requires its own stack to be allocated, which, in its turn, occupies certain amount of virtual address space.
-In certain workload scenarios Viinex 3.3 process on the server with many CPU cores may even run out of 32-bit address space (even with modest actual memory footprint) unless the number of OS threads (and stacks) is limited.
+1Each thread requires its own stack to be allocated, which, in its turn, occupies certain amount of virtual address space.
+In certain workload scenarios Viinex 3.1 process on the server with many CPU cores may even run out of 32-bit address space (even with modest actual memory footprint) unless the number of OS threads (and stacks) is limited.